bcgov/hydrolook/README.md

 remotes::install_github("bcgov/hydrolook")
 ```

 Then to load the package you need to use the library command.
+It is advised that you setup a dedicated directory to conduct your analysis as several folders will be created as reports are generated.
 When you install hydrolook, several other packages will be installed as well.
 In fact `hydrolook` is fairly package intensive project.
 Several additional packages are downloaded.

 ``` r
 library(hydrolook)